MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgUserOnlineMeetingAttendanceReportAttendanceRecord.md

   - `[EmailAddress <String>]`: Email address of the user associated with this atttendance record.
   - `[Identity <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Role <String>]`: Role of the attendee.
 Possible values are: None, Attendee, Presenter, and Organizer.
   - `[TotalAttendanceInSeconds <Int32?>]`: Total duration of the attendances in seconds.

-IDENTITY `<IMicrosoftGraphIdentity>`: identity
+IDENTITY <IMicrosoftGraphIdentity>: identity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+  - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.

-INPUTOBJECT `<ICloudCommunicationsIdentity>`: Identity Parameter
+INPUTOBJECT <ICloudCommunicationsIdentity>: Identity Parameter
   - `[AttendanceRecordId <String>]`: key: id of attendanceRecord
   - `[AudioRoutingGroupId <String>]`: key: id of audioRoutingGroup
   - `[CallId <String>]`: key: id of call
   - `[CallRecordId <String>]`: key: id of callRecord
+  - `[CallTranscriptId <String>]`: key: id of callTranscript
   - `[CommsOperationId <String>]`: key: id of commsOperation
   - `[ContentSharingSessionId <String>]`: key: id of contentSharingSession
   - `[MeetingAttendanceReportId <String>]`: key: id of meetingAttendanceReport